Frequently Asked Questions

 Some of the qualities we look for include:

-• Involved in serving (within the church, another faith-based organization, or even their upcoming role with Apartment Life)
+Involved in serving (within the church, another faith-based organization, or helping another Apartment Life Coordinator)

 In addition, our coordinators must: